 How to use Android Auto

-Google Assistant is one of the best voice control systems on the market today, and it can do almost everything in your car that it can on your phone.
-You can ask for directions or to find the nearest gas station, make calls, update and set reminders, and get updates on tasks throughout the day.
-You can also ask for music by song name, artist, or genre.
+Google assistant is sure to meet your needs.
+As the number one voice control system on the market, you’re definitely going to enjoy what it has to offer.
+Google Assistant features nearly all of the same things in your car as it does on your phone.
+You can ask for directions or find the nearest gas station and make calls.
+You can set and edit reminders on the go and get updates on tasks throughout the day.
+You can even ask for music by the title, group, or genre.